damballa/parkour/doc/deployment.md

 - `hadoop jar` – The `hadoop jar` sub-command will run a JAR main class or main-less JAR command-line–specified class in a JVM configured for the associated Hadoop installation.
-- `hadoop classpath` – The `hadoop classpath` sub-command will print to standard out the complete class path for the associated Hadoop installation’s core artifacts and dependencies.
+- `hadoop classpath` – The `hadoop classpath` sub-command will print to stdout the complete class path for the associated Hadoop installation’s core artifacts and dependencies.
 This class path may be used to manually launch a JVM with the necessary class path, plus any other desired options.